 Why Data Breach Lawsuits Matter

 Beyond the individual payouts, data breach class actions serve an important purpose: they hold companies accountable for failing to protect customer data.
+Several data breaches have led to history-changing class action lawsuits and are among the largest class action settlements ever recorded.
 When a breach costs a company hundreds of millions of dollars in settlement payments, it creates a powerful financial incentive to invest in security.

 Companies that face class action consequences for breaches tend to spend significantly more on cybersecurity afterward.
 The T-Mobile settlement, for example, included a requirement that T-Mobile spend $150 million improving its data security infrastructure.
 Without the class action, that investment might never have happened.